sidechained/TrainingTheBeagle/Tutorials/_essential/github-basics.md

 a) Pull in the latest changes from the online repo:
 `$ git pull` accept the changes in the editor, quit it, and then do the above pushing again.

-b) overwrite the online repo, if you are sure noone else has done anything to it (your local folder is a direct clone of the online repo):
+b) overwrite the online repo, if you are sure noone else has done anything to it (case: your local folder is a direct clone of the online repo):
 `$ git push --force`  (But this uploads the whole repo again, in case you have a lot of data -> takes longer)

 #### Contribute ("Pull in") your changes from your fork to the original "upstream" repo

 Now that your fork is up-to-date with your changes, you want to merge your updated fork with the original repo from which you forked it.
-**For this you have to submit a "pull request"**  via the github website:
+For this you have to submit a **"pull request"**  via the github website:
 __Browser__
 - Now that the fork is up-to-date: Navigate to your repository with the changes you want someone else to pull and press the Pull Request button.
 - For branch selection, choose from dropdownSwitch to your branch